jambuur/APEDSK99/README.md

 The DSR is very much the original TI Disk Controller ROM, but adapted to interface with a reliable SD card instead of wonky floppies.
 DSR code optimisation has made enough RAM available for handy _TI BASIC_ support and some future enhancements.

 I have left the orginal program code in the DSR source and commented the changes I have made to make it work with SD cards.
-I think it's rather nice that most of the orginal programmer's clever BS&T lives on.
+I think it's rather nice that most of the orginal programmers' clever BS&T lives on.

 ### *How does it work?*